prince-appiah/tesla-clone/README.md

-## Tesla Website Rebulid with React JS and Material UI
+## Tesla Website Clone built with React JS and Material UI